bvand086/whisprlocal/README.md

 2. Open Preferences (⌘,) and download a Whisper model
 3. Click the menu bar icon to start/stop recording
 4. View transcriptions in real-time
-5. Copy transcriptions to clipboard with optional timestamps
+5. Use the improved paste mechanism to copy transcriptions to clipboard with optional timestamps

 ## Models